chi6rag/how-credit-card-processing-works/ebook/ch5/README.md

 This is why banks ask for detailed financial information about the business before a bank agrees to provide them with a "Merchant account".

 In some cases banks also ask for some type of personal collateral.
-And in some cases, the merchant bank holds on to the money for a week ( or longer ) before releasing the money  just in case the product shipped by the business is not of good quality and the customers start asking for refund.
+And in some cases, the merchant bank holds on to the money for a week ( or longer ) before releasing the money  just in case the product shipped by the business is not of good quality and the customers starts asking for a refund.

-This also explains why it is very hard to get "merchant account" for risky business.
+This also explains why it is very hard to get "merchant account" for a risky business.
 In the credit card industry any business related to gambling, adult entertainment and some aspects of travel industry is deemed "high risk".
-Business owners of these industries need to work extra hard to convince the bank to provide "merchant account".
+Business owners of these industries need to work extra hard to convince the bank to provide them with a "merchant account".